xiangyuan/blog/content/blog/2013/2013-02-07_git-introduction-presentation-slides.rst

-public: yes
-tags: [git, introduction, presentations, sildes, reveal.js]
-language: en
-summary: The slides of a presentation I held about git.

 Git Introduction Presentation Slides
 ====================================

+:tags: git, introduction, presentations, sildes, reveal.js
+:language: en
+:summary: The slides of a presentation I held about git.

 This week, I held a short introductory presentation about `git`_ at `Webrepublic`_.
 I used the opportunity to play around with `rvl.io`_, the free